James A. Young II lost some belongings on the ride, then went to retrieve them

 That’s what police said happened early Thursday evening at the Sandusky, Ohio, amusement park, where part of the Raptor roller coaster struck James A. Young II of East Canton.

-Young, 45, had been at the park with friends when he hopped on the Raptor around 5 p.m., Sandusky Assistant Police Chief Phil Frost told reporters.
+Young, a 45-year-old special-education teacher, had been at the park with friends when he hopped on the Raptor around 5 p.m., Sandusky Assistant Police Chief Phil Frost told reporters.

 According to Cedar Point spokesman Bryan Edwards, “Park safety officials responded immediately to the situation.
 Unfortunately, the guest has passed away.”